Metonymy – Synecdoche

 Effect-to-cause argument transfers the predicate “— is an established fact” from the effect to the cause.

-The antibiotic in fact acts upon the infection, and fever in (2) should thus be considered to be an effect-for-cause metonymic designation of the infection.
-On the other hand, fever is a natural sign of an infection: “he has a fever that means he has an infection”: this is precisely what the metonymic analysis says.
+The antibiotic actually acts on the infection, and the fever in (2) should therefore be regarded as an effect-for-cause metonymic designation of the infection.
+On the other hand, fever is a natural sign of an infection: “He has a fever, which means he has an infection”: this is exactly what the metonymic analysis says.

 3. Synecdoche